spacePupper2/hello-world/README.md

 **The bold!**
 ***The brave and the bold!***

+Hmm...apparently we need a blank line to signal new line.

+This is line x of the file.
+This is line x+1 of the file.

+This is line x+3 of the file.

 > This is some blockquote?
 > What is this actually doing?
 > Hmm...